 Addressing Streambank Erosion

 Erosion of creek or river banks can be stopped, repaired, or mitigated with conventional earthwork and construction practices.
 These restoration practices typically include installation of in-channel revetment, such as large rocks or retaining walls to prevent water forces from encountering erosion susceptible soils, and drainage run-on diversion to prevent saturated soil conditions.

 Most stream bank erosion has environmental and safety concerns associated with it.
 Because of this, any restoration of erosion in watercourses must involve the agencies with jurisdiction of the elements affected.
 These agencies typically include:

 Obtaining permits to restore stream bank erosion can be a lengthy process, however, in critical situations these agencies typically allow for an emergency permitting option.
 To avoid potentially major legal issues, stream bank repairs should always be performed with the oversight of governing agencies and consultants.
 Additionally, the permitting requirements can vary drastically from project to project.

 Let BC Engineering Group Guide You

 BC Engineering Group is very experienced with erosion prevention, mitigation, and repair projects.
 Our engineers have successfully guided many environmental permitting projects through local, State, and Federal agencies to completion.
 If you need support for any erosion related project, please contact the experts as BC Engineering Group.
-Contact us online or call us at 707-542-4321, or you can find us on Facebook, Twitter, and Google+.
+Contact us online or call us at 707-542-4321, or you can find us on Facebook.
 You can also stay up to date with civil engineering and land planning topics by subscribing to our blog.